$556,030Average Value$290Average Price per Sq Ft4Homes For Sale

 Students here can begin at John Hydock Elementary School.
 The school serves kindergarten through second grade and has yet to receive a rating from Niche.
 Mansfield Township Elementary School follows for grades three through six; it has an A-minus.
 Following sixth grade, public school students switch districts to the Northern Burlington County Regional School District.
 Northern Burlington County Regional Middle School and Northern Burlington County High School each get B-plus ratings.

-John Hydock Elementary School has 258 students in grades PK, K-2 with a student-teacher ratio of 8 to 1.
+John Hydock Elementary School in Mansfield Township has a student-teacher ratio of 8 to 1.

-Northern Burlington County Regional High School has 1,381 students in grades 9-12 with a student-teacher ratio of 12 to 1.
+Northern Burlington County Regional High School in has nearly 1,500 students in grades 9-12.

 Convenient access to Interstate 295 and the New Jersey Turnpike